AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 No training data
 High Throughput
 ```

+Recent transformer-based models for zero-shot classification are basically of two types:
+(1) bi-encoders encode the input and each of the labels separately
+(2) cross-encoders encode the input and each label together

+Cross-encoders usually perform better on zero-shot tasks, but they are _much_ more expensive at runtime,
+because they require us to run the model once for each possible (input, label) pair.
+For usecases with more than a few labels,
+this approach will not scale, and for usecases with thousands of labels, it is completely intractable.
+Bi-encoders encode each
+label into a fixed representation that does not depend upon the input, but they are much more efficient at runtime.

 [//]: # (TODO: cite NLI-based models)
 Some recently published zero-shot models use cross-encoders pre-trained on the NLI task.
 Although these models perform well,